privefl/portfolio/docs/network.md

 ### Website and blog

-First, just before the beginning of my thesis, I created my personal website and my blog on R. I try to blog fairly regularly about R and my blog is relayed on R-bloggers, a platform that brings together ~850 R bloggers and is read by thousands of people internationally.
+First, just before the beginning of my thesis, I created my personal website and my blog about R. I try to blog fairly regularly about R and my blog is relayed on R-bloggers, a platform that brings together ~750 R bloggers and is read by thousands of people internationally.

 More and more people are coming to by blog: